s4njk4n/Plugin_Multinode_Tools/README.md

 This script streamlines the process of setting up SSH key-based authentication.
 VPS usernames and IP addresses are read from the "user_at_ip" text file that you will setup below.
 Managing multiple nodes is MUCH easier when using SSH keys to access each VPS.
-We need SSH key-based authentication set up in order to use the actual "updating" scripts we're going to use.
+We need SSH key-based authentication set up in order to use the actual "updating" script we're going to use.

 _update_Plugin_node_auto.sh_